Holy Rood Church, Coombe Keynes: History

 The original Holy Rood Church was of Early English style and made up of a nave, chancel, south aisle, north porch and west tower.
-By the mid 19th-century, the church had fallen into a dilapidated state, including suffering from damp and the encroachment of ivy.
+By the mid-19th century, the church had fallen into a dilapidated state, including suffering from damp and the encroachment of ivy.
 The three bells from the tower had also been placed in the unused south aisle, along with the remains of the broken stocks and wheels which had been used to hang them.
 The south aisle itself no longer had any flooring or seating.
 The church's poor condition had long been a concern to the clergy and a committee was formed around 1858 by the Rural dean, Rev. Prebendary Bond, to determine a solution.
 The new vicar, Rev. F. Newington, would also devote himself to the cause on his arrival to the parish in 1860.

 In 1858, the diocesan architect reported on the church, "I have never seen a sadder case than this of ecclesiastical dilapidation and difficulty.
 A portion of the church is a complete ruin and the rest little better."
 The church was considered unfit for use and a risk to the minister and congregation.
 The diocesan architect drew up plans for a major restoration scheme but this was deemed too costly and by the end of 1858, the committee opted for Rev. Bond's proposal to have the church rebuilt.
 Joseph Weld, the lord of the manor and chief landowner, requested the church's tower be retained.

 Plans for the rebuilt church were drawn up by John Hicks of Dorchester.
-As the 80 sittings (58 of which were free) of the existing church was considered inadequate for the local population of over 150, the new church was made to accommodate 100 adults and 24 children, with 102 seats being free and unappropriated.
+As the 80 sittings (58 of which were free) of the existing church was considered inadequate for the local population of over 150, the new church was designed to accommodate 100 adults and 24 children, with 102 seats being free and unappropriated.
 The rebuilding was expected to cost an estimated £650.

 Owing to the largely poor inhabitants of the parish, subscriptions were sought from further afield.
 The majority of required capital (£427) was received from clergy and gentry in the surrounding area, while £100 was raised within the parish from a church rate contributed by eight ratepayers.
 The Salisbury Diocesan Church Building Association and Incorporated Society each granted £50 towards the cost, and with an additional £35 in voluntary subscriptions, a total of £662 was raised.